 - Thin the lining of the uterus (endometrium) to prevent implantation of a fertilized egg

-NuvaRing is the only vaginal hormonal contraceptive that's approved by the Food and Drug Administration and available in the United States.
-To use NuvaRing, you'll need a prescription from your health care provider.
+There are two vaginal ring hormonal contraceptives approved by the Food and Drug Administration and available in the United States: NuvaRing and Annovera.
+To use these products, you'll need a prescription from your health care provider.

 Why it's done

-NuvaRing helps prevent pregnancy.
-Among various benefits, NuvaRing:
+Vaginal rings help prevent pregnancy.
+Among various benefits, they:

-- Doesn't require the need to remember a daily pill
+- Don't require the need to remember a daily pill

 - Can be removed at any time, followed by a quick return to fertility

-- Is safe for women with latex allergies
+- Are safe for women with latex allergies

-- Is less likely to cause irregular bleeding than are oral combination hormone birth control pills
+- Are less likely to cause irregular bleeding than are oral combination hormone birth control pills

-- Delivers a smaller level of hormones throughout the body than do some other types of contraceptives, which may reduce the risk of side effects
+- Deliver a smaller level of hormones throughout the body than do some other types of contraceptives, which may reduce the risk of side effects

-NuvaRing isn't appropriate for everyone.
-Your health care provider may discourage use of NuvaRing if you:
+Vaginal rings aren't appropriate for everyone.
+Your health care provider may discourage use of vaginal rings if you:

 - Are older than age 35 and smoke

-- Are sensitive to any components of NuvaRing
+- Are sensitive to any components of the vaginal ring

 - Are taking certain medications for hepatitis C